sameljk/sameljk.github.io/_projects/chalkboard.md

 The podcast started when we realised there was a barrier between students and lecturers at university; while they were teaching us content, their real research was hidden 'behind the chalkboard' so to speak.
 Louie and I decided to bring more light around their subjects and provide a space for them to talk about their research and, perhaps more generally, their jouney as an academic.

-We often write scripts for some of the 'filler' episodes, which span a variety of maths-related things we find interesting.
+We often wrote scripts for some of the 'filler' episodes, which span a variety of maths-related things we find interesting.
 These include the infinite monkey theorem, how time travel really _is_ possible and why some people believe that numbers can decide our fate.
 During the first year of the podcast we invited a lot of our friends on to talk about some interesting parts of research they have done for their degrees.
+This continued in its second year, though with more focus on conversations with lecturers and PhD students.

 ---